lebao3105/Commands-collection/wiki/Building-and-running-CC.md

 > Note: Since FPC trunk is being used, skip the information below.
 > To strip your FPC installation, you will want to modify its Makefile(.fpc)...

-Default installation of FPC includes a lot of other unneccessary things, which can be skipped (mostly) on some Linux distributions.
+Default installation of FPC includes RTL and a lot of other unneccessary things, which can be skipped (mostly) on some Linux distributions.
 Here's what to install on Ubuntu-based distros, and maybe, Debian-based ones (Ubuntu is based on Debian):

 * `fp-compiler`: The compiler
 * `fp-units-base`: Some "base"(???) units, this includes Regexpr (for regular expressions)